 Table Mountain suicide graphic above by alistair pott

-CABLE CAR ENTHUSIASTS argue that the Pinnacle Road is dangerous whereas a cable car would be safe, but the cable car would make the mountain more dangerous than it is, and the mountain could become more deadly than Mount Everest.
+CABLE CAR ENTHUSIASTS argue that the Pinnacle Road is dangerous whereas a cable car would be safe, but in a bizarre twist, the cable car could make the mountain more dangerous than it is, and the mountain itself become more deadly than Mount Everest.

-The insertion of a cable car up kunanyi would inevitably lead to more deaths.
-More visitors, more chances, more deaths on the mountain are statistically inevitable, but how could it be more dangerous than Mount Everest?
+But how could the insertion of a cable car up kunanyi lead to more deaths?
+More visitors = more chances = more deaths on the mountain: that is the statistical inevitability answer, but how more dangerous than Mount Everest?

-Cape Town’s Table Top mountain (often offered by the MWCC as an exemplar) is more deadly than Everest.
+Cape Town’s Table Top mountain (commonly offered by the MWCC as an exemplar) is more deadly than Everest.
 About half a dozen people die on Everest each season.
-Last year twenty people died on Table Top Mountain.
-Pure maths alone explains some of the disparity.
-During its short climbing season a few hundred people attempt Mount Everest; a million take the cable car to the summit of Table Mountain each year.
+Last year (2017) twenty people died on Table Top Mountain.
+Again, statistics explains most of the disparity.
+During its short climbing season a few hundred people attempt Mount Everest whereas a million take the cable car to the summit of Table Mountain each year.
 Visitors to Mount Everest are fit, well prepared, experienced and guided.
 Not so on Table Mountain.

-A thesis by Sairita Maistry examined deaths on Table Mountain over a ten year period and tabulated the four main causes: over-exertion, falls (frequently while attempting to take a selfie, but also while rock-climbing), exposure (disorientated and ill-prepared—a few got lost in the clouds and died of exposure) and suicide.
+A thesis by Sairita Maistry examined deaths on Table Mountain over a ten year period and tabulated the four main causes: over-exertion, falls (frequently while attempting to take a selfie, but also while rock-climbing), exposure (disorientated and ill-prepared—a few got lost in the clouds and died of exposure), murder (five) and then suicides.
 A considerable number go up the mountain to kill themselves.
-Five were murdered on the mountain.
 All these deaths occurred despite patrols, signage, mapping and barriers.